 MASSACHUSETTS INSTITUTE OF TECHNOLOGY

-Jo Trigilio is Assistant Professor of Women's Studies and Philosophy at Simmons College.
+Jo Trigilio is the director of the Graduate Program in Gender and Cultural Studies at Simmons College.
 Trigilio specializes in oppression/liberation theories, including feminist, gender, sexuality, race, and queer theories, with a special interest in the intersection of theory and practice.
 Trigilio is politically active in the queer community of Boston and has served on the board of directors for the National Women's and Gender Studies Association for six years.
-She is currently leading the Boston Dyke March History and Archive Project.
+Trigilio is currently leading the Boston Dyke March History and Archive Project.

 Sabina Vaught is Associate Professor in the Department of Education, Director of Educational Studies, and Co-Interim Director of Africana Studies.
 She also teaches in the Women's, Gender, and Sexuality Studies Program.
 Dr. Vaught's scholarship examines the institutional contexts and dynamics of race, gender, schooling, and power.
 Her research focus on educational inequity and the political economy of schooling is grounded in Critical Race Theory and feminist theories.
 Specifically, she has conducted institutional ethnographic studies in a large urban school district and in a state division of juvenile affairs and its prison schools.
 In 2011, she published Racism, public schooling, and the entrenchment of White Supremacy: a critical race ethnography with SUNY Press and has contributed articles in The Urban Review, International Journal of Qualitative Studies in Education, Race, Ethnicity, and Education, among others.

 UNIVERSITY OF MASSACHUSETTS BOSTON